-3. When a household wants to dispose of a piece of furniture that has been separated into different parts (e.g., feet and bed base of a bed), is it necessary to affix a designated label to each part?
+3. When a tenant wants to dispose of a piece of furniture that has been separated into different parts (e.g., disassemble a filing cabinet into the cabinet body and drawers), is it necessary to affix a designated label to each part?
 Or is it acceptable to simply tie all parts together with a rope and affix with just one designated label?

-In determining the number of designated labels required, households should consider the properties of the oversized waste, including its structure, functions, design, overall size, and quantity, before deciding whether such oversized waste should be considered as one or several articles.
+In determining the number of designated labels required, tenants should consider the properties of the oversized waste, including its structure, functions, design, overall size, and quantity, before deciding whether such oversized waste should be considered as one or several articles.
 The Government will take into account of the above factors and adopt a common-sense approach when deciding whether irregularities are involved.